smartcontractkit/chainlink-evm/contracts/README.md

 ```

 ## Setup & Installation

-For use in Solidity projects, further configuration is required.

 This package relies on Solidity [remappings](https://docs.soliditylang.org/en/latest/path-resolution.html#import-remapping) to resolve import paths within your Solidity project(s).
 Each tool may handle [remappings](https://docs.soliditylang.org/en/latest/path-resolution.html#import-remapping) in a different manner.